ProtoDUNE-BSM/producemcscripts/README.md

 To then process data use `standardsub_justin_pdhdmc_command.sh`.
 Edit the `WOB` variable in this bash script to change the wobbling configuration code (`np04`, `133`, or `000`).
 I could make these options command-line editable if it is useful.

-N.B. fluxes for wobbling confuration `000` exist but configuration files not included yet as no PD-HD with `000` wobbling configuration exists, so MC productions are not yet necessary.
+N.B. fluxes for wobbling confuration `000` exist but configuration files not included yet as no PD-HD data with `000` wobbling configuration exists, so MC productions are not yet necessary.

 ```
 source standardsub_justin_pdhdmc_command.sh